vuejs/awesome-vue/README.md

  - [vue-invisible-recaptcha](https://github.com/MicroDroid/vue-invisible-recaptcha) - Super easy integration for Google's Invisible reCAPTCHA
  - [vue-embed](https://github.com/Gomah/vue-embed) - Embed component is based on embed.js for Vue 2.x, a component that embeds emojis, media, maps, tweets, gists, code, services and markdown.
  - [vue-particles](https://github.com/creotip/vue-particles) - Vue.js component for particles backgrounds
+ - [vue-tags-ball](https://github.com/yanthems/vue-tags-ball) - Create a beautiful and spherical tag with this plugin
  - [vue-uniq-ids](https://github.com/termosa/vue-uniq-ids) - Vue.js 2.x plugin that helps to use id-related attributes with no side-effect
  - [vue-multivue](https://github.com/drewjbartlett/vue-multivue) - Use multiple vue apps of the same class on the same page.
  - [vue-affix](https://github.com/eddiemf/vue-affix) - A Vue.js 2.x plugin that affixes an element in the window while you scroll, similar to Bootstrap Affix but much simpler and smarter